asheint/ical-sync-project/README.md

 ### 2. Environment Setup

-Create a `.env` file in the root directory with your SMTP credentials:
+Create a `.env` file in the root directory with your SMTP credentials and (optionally) Google API credentials:

 ```
 EMAIL_HOST=smtp.resend.com